-STEM, Outdoor Learning and Nature
+STEM, Outdoor Learning and nature

-The most urgent, challenging issues for individuals and society, locally and globally, have STEM and Nature at their core, helping with our understanding and identifying potential solutions.
-Taking learning outdoors engages learners in active ways and gives opportunities for learning in real life contexts.
+The most urgent, challenging issues for individuals and society, locally and globally, have STEM and nature at their core, helping with our understanding of the problems and identifying potential solutions.
+Taking learning outdoors engages people in active ways and gives opportunities for learning in real life contexts.
 Nature provides rich, multi-sensory experiences that can be a catalyst for curiosity and an important starting point and context for STEM learning.

 Nature Connection is good for us, with potential for vitality, purpose and happiness (see summary of benefits in Noticing Nature p.41).
-Nature connection and actions that can result can also be good for the planet.
-Nature experiences can impact on values, reinforcing concern for issues such as biodiversity loss and climate change, and motivate people towards environmentally friendly lifestyles.
+Nature connection and pro-environmental behaviours that can result are also good for the planet.
+Nature experiences can impact on values, reinforcing concern for issues such as biodiversity loss and climate change and motivations towards environmentally friendly lifestyles.

-Introduce 5 pathways to nature connection: 'a route for new closer, healthier and more sustainable relationship with nature comes through noticing, feeling, beauty, celebration and care'.
+Introduce five pathways to nature connection: 'a route for new closer, healthier and more sustainable relationship with nature comes through noticing, feeling, beauty, celebration and care'.
 See The Pathways to Nature Connectedness postcard for the framework and some things to try.

-Pupil/Learner Enquiry
+Pupil/Learner enquiry